MostAwesomeDude/construct/docs/misc.rst

 Index
 -------

-Fields that are inside Array Range RepeatUntil can reference their index within the outer list.
+Fields that are inside Array GreedyRange RepeatUntil can reference their index within the outer list.
 This is being effectuated by Array (etc) maintaining a context entry "_index" and updating it between each iteration.
 Note that some classes do context nesting (like Struct) so the key is then _._index.
 You can access either key using Index class, or refer to the context entry directly, using `this._index` and `this._._index` expressions.
 Some constructions are only possible with direct method, when you want to use the index as parameter of a construct, like in `Bytes(this._index+1)`.

 >>> d = Array(3, Index)